 The war was almost won.
 A few of Marwar’s soldiers were left on the field along with Rao Maldeo Singh Rathore, their king and leader.
 He was thinking of retreating at the end of this day.
 As his sword clashed with one of the opponent generals as he eyed the opponent King now open and prone to attack.
 A little hope flickered in his mind as his eyes instructed his closest aide.
-The opponent was quite in a winning situation thanks to their new Senapati.
-He was just 16 yet his bravery and valour reflected his blood and upbringing.
+The opponent was in a winning situation thanks to their new Senapati.
+He was just sixteen, yet his bravery and valour reflected his blood and upbringing.
 He mesmerised the opponents and even Rao Maldeo with his clever war strategies and sword skills.

 As Maldeo’s aide swung his sword at a taken aback Udai Singh, someone’s sword defended it as his body acted like a shield for the king.
 He killed the man in one go.

-“ Ranaji are you okay?”
+“ Ranaji, are you okay?”

 “ Haan Raoji.”
 He nodded gratefully.